 The world’s largest electric vehicle is a 45-ton mining truck designed by the German manufacturer Kuhn Schweiz.
 This all-electric truck, officially named the Elektro Dumper, is used to transport marlstone, and it never needs to be recharged thanks to its regenerative braking system.
 When the truck descends a hill, the braking system recaptures energy created by the downhill movement and stores it in the truck’s 600 kW per hour battery pack.

-While the Elektro Dumper is currently a one-of-a-kind machine, other equipment manufacturers have released their own versions of the electric mining truck.
-Epiroc, for example, offers a battery-powered mine truck designed for underground applications.
+Although it’s not the most cost-effective option, the Elektro Dumper is a one-of-a-kind machine due to its superior payload capacity and all-electric potential.
+Other equipment manufacturers have released their own versions of the electric mining truck.
+Epiroc, for example, offers a battery-powered mine truck designed for underground applications and XCMG offers the XDE440 mining truck.

-Because forklifts are smaller than other types of heavy machinery, manufacturers faced fewer obstacles when creating all-electric models.
-Toyota currently offers five electric models, and Cat recently added four electric forklift trucks to its product line.
+Because forklifts are smaller than other types of heavy machinery, manufacturers face fewer obstacles when creating all-electric models.
+Toyota currently offers seven electric models, and Cat’s product line contains five electric forklift trucks.

 The market is slowly becoming more competitive for electric forklift manufacturers as more products enter the market.
-In an attempt to stay ahead of the competition, Cat equipped its line of electric lift trucks with built-in service reminders, on-the-go system monitoring and self-diagnostics technology.
-Greenland Technologies also recently launched a new line of electric lithium forklifts, and deliveries will start in September 2021 for North American buyers.
+To stay ahead of the competition, Cat equipped its line of electric lift trucks with built-in service reminders, on-the-go system monitoring and self-diagnostics technology.
+Greenland Technologies also launched a new line of electric lithium forklifts for North American buyers in September 2021.

 While the EPA isn’t currently planning to release more stages, the European Union moved forward with Stage V non-road emissions standards in 2016 to further restrict emissions of particulate matter.
 These changes could spur future restrictions, and many equipment manufacturers are working to stay ahead.